On moduli spaces of positive scalar curvature metrics on highly connected manifolds: Introduction

+Regarding the fundamental group of spaces and moduli spaces of positive scalar curvature metrics we also show the following theorem:

-\begin{theorem} Let \(n>1\).
-Then in the image of the map there are elements of infinite order. \end{theorem}
+\begin{theorem} Let \(n>1\) and \(M\) be a closed spin manifold of dimension \(4n-2\) which admits a metric of positive scalar curvature and is a \(\hat{A}\)-multiplicative fiber in degree \(1\).
+Let, moreover, \(g_0\in\mathcal{R}^+(M)\).
+Then the image of the map contains elements of infinite order. \end{theorem}

+Examples of \(\hat{A}\)-multiplicative fibers in degree \(1\) are manifolds whose even degree rational cohomology vanishes in all degrees except degree \(0\) and the top degree (see Lemma~\ref{sec:hata-mult-fibers}).
+In particular, this holds for spheres, or more generally for \((2n-2)\)-connected \((4n-2)\)-dimensional manifolds, or connected sums of several copies of products \(S^{2m+1}\times S^{2m'+1}\) of odd dimensional spheres.

+For the proof of this theorem we combine the results of \cite{MR3270591} and \cite{botvinnik14:_infin} with a result of Bourguignon \cite{MR0418147}, which allows to lift paths in \(\mathcal{M}(M)\) to paths in \(\mathcal{R}(M)\), and transversality considerations.
+While the transversality considerations generalize to the situation of higher homotopy groups, the path lifting result does not.
+Therefore we do not know whether Theorem~\ref{sec:introduction-1} generalizes to higher homotopy groups.

-As far as we know, these are the first examples of elements in the fundamental group of the space of positive scalar curvature metrics which decent to elements of infinite order in the fundamental group of \(\mathcal{M}_0^+(S^{4n-2})\).
+As far as we know, the classes constructed in Theorem~\ref{sec:introduction-1} are the first examples of elements in the fundamental group of the space of positive scalar curvature metrics which decent to elements of infinite order in the fundamental group of \(\mathcal{M}_0^+(M)\).
 Note that, by \cite{MR3268776}, \(\pi_1(\mathcal{R}^+(S^{4n-2}))\) is abelian.
 The space \(\mathcal{R}^+(S^2)\) is known to be contractible \cite{MR1818778}.
 Hence, the above theorem is false for \(n=1\).

+Using the same techniques as in the proof of Theorem~\ref{sec:introduction-1} we can also prove the following theorem.